We Are Losing the Space That Makes Us Whole

 A quiet, but critical one.

-The Absence of Safe Seeing
+The Absence of Safe Spaces

 We do not have enough spaces